smaclell/smaclell.github.io/_drafts/exterminators-7-action-retros.md

 retrospective if you goal is to walk away with action items to address the most burning need your team a few pointers to keep in mind.

-You want a well rounded conversation engaging the entire team.
+You want a well-rounded conversation engaging the entire team.
 Not blaming each other for problems.
 No egos crowding the room.
 Understanding the problems and opportunities the team has available.
-Reflecting on the past work to create better results in the future.
+Reflecting on past work to create better results in the future.

-The failure or success blame games do not belong in healthy retros.
+The failure or success blame games do not belong in healthy retrospectives.
 They erode teams and only lead to hurting one another.
 Venting about problems might make you feel better momentarily but will not solve them.